Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. Salting
 D. Digital signatures

 Elliptic curve cryptography has minimal over head and is often used with mobile devices for encryption.
+Perfect forward secrecy refers to session keys and provides assurances that session keys will not be compromised even if a private key is later compromised.
+Digital signatures provide integrity, authentication, and non-repudiation, not encryption.